princefr/data_intuit_gql_server.rs/readme.md

 As this is just a poc to showcase how things can be done, i rushed through the code and didn't follow the best practices (not having unwraps, handle errors properly etc).

 **I didn't add any logging, error handling, and proper response handling.**

+Graphql QL playground can be accessed at `http://localhost:4000/` once the server is launched